Already have an account?

 The Erasmus programme, whereby university students spend either 6 or 9 months attending university in a different European city, may well have sparked the “wanderlust” that is so rife amongst young adults today.
 They become used to living in another culture, speaking another language and a new way of life.

 Around a quarter of a million students spend part of their course in a foreign country as part of the Erasmus programme every year.
-Not only does the experience make the students more likely to seek similar experiences in the future, but by word of mouth it encourages their friends to seek similar adventures.
+Not only does the experience make the students more likely to seek similar experiences in the future, but by word of mouth, it encourages their friends to seek similar adventures.

-The programme has also encouraged, and been encouraged by, the spread of languages, and as soon as communication barriers are removed, movement and integration become much easier.
+The programme has also encouraged and been encouraged by, the spread of languages, and as soon as communication barriers are removed, movement and integration become much easier.
 See the top cities for Erasmus students here.

 Personally, the people who claim to have caught the “travel bug” really bug me – couldn’t resist.
 But seriously, everybody prefers going on holiday to going to work; you’re no different!
 However, it appears that this bug is as infectious as it is annoying.

 The significant and consistent drop in prices of airline tickets has made travel between countries more accessible than ever before, and this trend shows no signs of slowing down.
 This “Wanderlust” has really taken a good grip of the younger generation of Europeans and being well-travelled has become something of a fashion statement.
-The rise of travel vloggers (video bloggers) and online coverage of ideal destinations has fuelled the trend.
+The rise of travel vloggers (video bloggers) and online coverage of ideal destinations have fuelled the trend.

 You are less likely to be intimidated by the idea of moving to a new place after having seen countless pictures and videos of it prior to your arrival.
 Readily available information online empowers people to educate themselves from their bedroom and eliminate the natural fear of the unknown.
 Hearing stories or reading about people who have already taken the plunge, and even meeting people from other countries, also have an effect on how feasible we see starting a new life abroad to be.